How to Grow Your Business Using Pinterest

 I do recommend that you test a different amount of pins to see what kind of results you get.

-I use BoardBooster (<-- that's my affiliate link - you will get 2 free months if you signup with that link) to batch pin.
+I use Tailwind (<-- that's my affiliate link) to batch pin.
 This means I sit down once a week and schedule all of my pins for the upcoming week to a secret board which will then send out pins to both my personal boards and group boards throughout the week.

-Since using BoardBooster, I have seen a significant growth in both my account followers and my referral traffic from Pinterest.
+Since using Tailwind, I have seen a significant growth in both my account followers and my referral traffic from Pinterest.